NSS-Workshops/data-structures-and-algorithms/src/chapters/sorting-and-binary-search/text/sort-method-content.md

 // ]
 ```

-Note that id:2 comes before id:4, and id:1 comes before id:3.
+Note that id:2 always comes before id:4, and id:1 always comes before id:3.
 If this sort method didn't reliably maintain the original relative ordering between items that compare as equal, it would be considered **unstable**

 ## Performance Considerations